zac7777/Entropy/Entropy/Classes/Champion.md

 - *Hypothesise:* 2 AP, write down a prediction of the next attack or spell that will hit you ( without telling your Game Master or allies ), if you are correct, you gain advantage on your next attack roll that targets the source of the attack or spell that hit you.
 Activate only once per turn and up to three times per combat.

 Gambler:
-- *Jackpot:* If at any time you roll the highest value possible on a die, gain a "Jackpot" these may be spent at any time to re-roll one die, only one "Jackpot" may be earned per turn.
+- *Gambler's Fallacy:* If at any time you roll the highest value possible on a die, gain a "Jackpot" these may be spent at any time to re-roll one die, only one "Jackpot" may be earned per turn.
 If you ever roll the lowest possible value on a die take 3d4 - Reasoning mental damage and gain disadvantage on your next roll.
 - *Weighted Loss:* 3 AP, target creature that fails the avoidance roll has disadvantage for their next two turns, if they succeed the avoidance roll they take 1d2 + Connection mental damage

   Avoidance type: Connection